-People Working Cooperatively & 800 Volunteers Help Our Most Vulnerable
+People Working Cooperatively Volunteers Help Most Vulnerable

 Such a great project.
 Repair Affair is People Working Cooperatively’s (PWC) annual spring volunteer event, providing home repairs and modifications that enable low-income, elderly and residents with disabilities to remain safely in their homes.
 For a day individuals, businesses and community groups help a PWC client (with supervision from a trained professional) with home repairs that would otherwise be unaffordable.